Tropical adic spaces I: The continuous spectrum of a topological semiring: Introduction

+In Section~\ref{ch:ContTopSpace} we specify a topology on $\Cont A$ that is a direct analogue of the topology on the continuous spectrum of a topological ring.
+That is, we declare that the sets of the form $U(f, g) = \{P \in \Cont A: |f|_P \leq |g|_P \neq 0_{\kappa(P)}\}$ with $f, g \in A$ are a subbase for the topology.
+Combining the results of Section~~\ref{ch:ContTopSpace} and Proposition~\ref{prop:Cont_is_functor} we get our first result:

+\begin{theorem} The collection of sets $U(f,g)$ is a base for the topology on $\Cont A$ which is closed under intersection.
+Moreover, $\Cont$ is a contravariant functor from the category of topological $\base$-algebras to the category of topological spaces. \end{theorem} This result allows us, in upcoming work, to define tropicalization as a morphism in a category of tropical adic spaces.

-Just as in the case of the continuous spectrum of a topological ring, one does not expect there to be a nice sheaf on $\Cont A$; in both cases, the correct pre-sheaf is defined on the adic spectrum of a pair.
+Just as in the case of the continuous spectrum of a topological ring, one does not expect there to be a nice sheaf on $\Cont A$; in Huber's theory, the correct pre-sheaf is defined on the adic spectrum of an affinoid ring which is a pair $(A, A^+)$ where $A$ is an f-adic ring and $A^+\subseteq A$ a ring of integral elements\footnote{In the theory of adic spaces, a subring $A^+\subseteq A$ is called a \emph{ring of integral elements of $A$} if it is integrally closed and open in $A$ and consists of power bounded elements in $A$.} of $A$.

 If $\base$ is a totally ordered semifield and $A$ is an $\base$-algebra, we also consider the set $\ContBase{\base}A$ of prime congruences $P$ on $A$ such that the map from $\base$ to the residue semifield of $P$ is continuous.
-By endowing $A$ with a universal topology introduced in Section~\ref{sect: universal-topology}, we interpret this as $\Cont A$.
+By endowing $A$ with a universal topology introduced in Appendix~\ref{sect: universal-topology}, we interpret this as $\Cont A$.
 For technical reasons it is also convenient to consider the subset $\ContBaseInt{\base} A$ consisting of those $P\in\ContBase{\base}A$ such that the inverse image of $0\in A/P$ is just $0\in A$.
+We prove analogous results to Theorem~\ref{thm: Intro-Cont-Functor} for $\ContBase{\base}$ and $\ContIntBase{\base}$.